 8. How decision to be made — adult

-Bail for an adult defendant, before conviction, is at the discretion of the court or officer who must take into account the points set out in paragraph 9(a) and (b) below.
+Bail for an adult accused , before conviction, is at the discretion of the court or officer who must take into account the points set out in clause 9(a) and (b) below.

-However bail must be refused if the case comes within paragraph 8B below.
+However bail must be refused if the case comes within clause 8B below.

 8A.
 How decision to be made — child